AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-medication-core-1-examples.md

       <td><a href="Medication-completed-rampiril-01.ttl.html">Turtle</a></td>
    </tr>
    <tr>
-      <td colspan="5">Bundle examples that include a MedicationRequest entry conforming to this profile:</td>
+      <td colspan="5">Bundle examples that include a Medication entry conforming to this profile:</td>
    </tr>
    <tr>
       <td><a href="Bundle-psml-01-doc.html">Medication entries included in Pharmacist Shared Medicines List Document Bundle for Mrs Bonny Goodwin (2019)</a></td>